-Answer: Spiritual theology is a branch of theology that emphasizes living “in the spirit” instead of “in the flesh.”
+Spiritual theology is a branch of theology that emphasizes living “in the spirit” instead of “in the flesh.”
 In other words, it is concerned with how a person grows and develops spiritually.
-The term spiritual theology is most often used in Catholic circles, where it involves the exploration of the works an individual must perform in order to advance to “perfection” in the Christian life.
-Spiritual theology is seen by Catholic theologians as the uniting of the theologies of aestheticism and mysticism.
+While there are biblical, evangelical approaches to spiritual theology, the term spiritual theology is most often used in Catholic circles, where it involves the exploration of the works an individual must perform in order to advance to “perfection” in the Christian life.
+Spiritual theology is seen by Catholic theologians as the uniting of the theologies of asceticism and mysticism.

 Catholic theologian Fr.
 Jordan Aumann defines spiritual theology as “that part of theology that, proceeding from the truths of divine revelation and the religious experience of individual persons, defines the nature of the supernatural life, formulates directives for its growth and development, and explains the process by which souls advance from the beginning of the spiritual life to its full perfection.”
 Note that, in this definition, “religious experience” is given equal weight with “divine revelation.”
 In other words, spiritual theology is not drawn from the Bible alone; it comes from experience in addition to the Bible.
 This fact alone should cause us to be wary of such a theology.